Sigil (comics)

 Sigil is an American comic book series published by Cross Gen Entertainment from July 2000 to December 2003, ending at issue forty-two.
-Sigil was one of the publisher's first four titles (the others are Mystic, Scion, and Meridian), originally created by Mark Alessi and Gina M. Villa.
-The book is one of many from the publisher that took place in the Sigilverse, or the Cross Generation universe.
+Sigil was one of the publisher's first four titles (the others being Mystic, Scion, and Meridian), originally created by Mark Alessi and Gina M. Villa.
+The book is one of many from the publisher that took place in the Sigilverse, or the Cross Generation Universe.

 In 2011, Sigil was part of Marvel Comics' relaunch of the Cross Generation Universe.

 Setting

+Sigil has multiple worlds and civilizations linked by mysterious marks called Sigils.
+The comic focuses on a futuristic world where humanity has expanded across several planets, forming an alliance known as the Planetary Union.
+Across the galaxy, humanity faces an ancient enemy, the reptilian Saurians, whose war with the Union defines the political and military power shifts.
+The characters in Negation are from varied worlds and universes.

 The bulk of Sigil takes place on and around the worlds of the Planetary Union, a group of five human-inhabited planets: Gaia (believed to be humanity's home world), Brejhur, Delassia, Kayseecay, and Victor.
-Humans have also colonized the neutral world of Tanipal, which seceded from the Union sometime before the series opened.
+Humans had also colonized the neutral world of Tanipal, which seceded from the Union sometime before the start of the series.
 Tanipal is ruled by the Sultan Ronolo.

 As the series opens, the Planetary Union has been at war with the Saurians, a starfaring race of reptilian humanoids, for several centuries.
-The extent of the Saurian empire remains a mystery, but we do know that Tcharun serves as its centre of power.
+The extent of the Saurian empire is unknown, but it is known that the planet of Tcharun serves as its centre of power.

 Plot synopsis

 Samandahl "Sam" Rey was a former soldier for the Planetary Union.
 He and his good friend Roiya Sintor were laid off from the army due to cutbacks and became mercenaries.
-The pair were "vacationing" in the pleasure world of Tanipal when the series began.
-While on Tanipal, Sam and Roiya meet the beautiful Zanniati Oribatta and her bodyguard, an orange-eyed man named JeMerik Meer, these four would be inseparable for the rest of the series.
+The pair were "vacationing" in the pleasure world of Tanipal when the series begins.
+While on Tanipal, Sam and Roiya meet the beautiful Zanniati Oribatta and her bodyguard, an orange-eyed man named JeMerik Meer, joining their team permanently.

-During that initial meeting, a Saurian assassin squad arrived looking for Sam.
-Sam had previously made an enemy of Tchlusarud, the youngest Saurian prince.
-The prince desperately wanted Sam dead.
+During that initial meeting, a Saurian assassin squad arrived looking for Sam who had previously made an enemy of Tchlusarud, the youngest Saurian prince, who now desperately wants him dead.
 In the ensuing fight, Sam was tackled by an odd Saurian with glowing orange eyes.
-The Saurian cryptically said to Sam, "You shall find them, gather them, and lead them" and branded him with a swirling red and yellow mark: the sigil.
-The saurian then disappeared.
+That Saurian said to Sam, "You shall find them, gather them, and lead them" before branding him with a swirling red and yellow mark: the sigil.
+After which the Saurian then disappeared.
 While Sam was distracted, one of the attacking Saurians impaled Roiya with his weapon, fatally injuring her.

 The four retreated to Sam's ship, The Bitterluck, where they failed to save Roiya's life.
 In a fit of rage, Sam activated his sigil, destroying a large part of the city in the process.